Scholarship Overview

 Q: If I’m applying for the scholarship, should I register for the Green Belt course to save my spot in case I don’t receive the scholarship?

 A: No, please wait to register until after scholarship decisions are made.
 The course will accommodate all interested applicants.
-Scholarship recipients will be notified in early August.
+Scholarship recipients will be notified beginning in February.
 If you're not awarded a scholarship, you'll still have time to enroll using department or personal funds.

 Q: Can I enroll in Green Belt training without a scholarship?
 For example, can my department provide funds?